Henslow's sparrow: Distribution and habitat

+Henslow's sparrows breed in fields and meadows across interior eastern North America.
+Their range stretches from New York and Pennsylvania across the midwest to as far west as Kansas, with a disjunct population in North Carolina, though their populations are scattered and low-density.
+Historically, Henslow's sparrows were much more widespread and bred as far east as New England.
+They winter in weedy fields in the American south from Texas and Arkansas east to South Carolina, Georgia, and Florida.

 The range and numbers of this bird are decreasing, probably due to habitat loss of the grasslands that it depends on.
 However, it has heavily benefited from the Conservation Reserve Program formed by the United States Department of Agriculture, which has helped to stabilize its population.
 Following this, it was downlisted to Least Concern from Near Threatened in 2018.

 The Texas population was solely known from a 105 acre brushfield near Houston and disappeared after devegetation due to industrial development in the 1980s.
 It was considered a distinct subspecies (P. h. houstonensis: Arnold, 1983) but is today considered to fall into the range of variation of the nominate subspecies (Browning, 1990).
 Likewise, the South Dakotan population formerly known as P. h. occidentalis has been synonymized with the nominate.
 The only remaining subspecies generally (but not universally) accepted are the eastern Henslow's sparrow and the western Henslow's sparrow, whose ranges are for the most part separated by the Appalachian Mountains.